Symptoms and signs of PCOS and why it affects women

 This is an invasive treatment for treating symptoms of PCOS.
 If you have tried all the above-mentioned medication for treating PCOS symptoms but have still not succeeded in eliminating it, this could be your last resort as this procedure definitely helps.

 The doctor uses a tiny laparoscope to make small incisions on the section of your ovary where testosterone is produced.
 With the help of small current, these sections are then scraped off and the damaged tissue is taken care of.

 Over a period of time, the amount of testosterone secretion gradually reduces and the normal ovulation cycle might take place.

-PCOS is a multitude of symptoms that could wreak havoc on the life of any woman.
-It deprives you not only of a normal healthy lifestyle but could also incapacitate a woman of her potency if she wishes to conceive.
+PCOS is a multitude of symptoms that can make life difficult for women.
+It deprives a woman not only of the regular lifestyle but could also incapacitate her potency if she wishes to conceive.